muratkeremozcan/prod-ready-serverless/notes.md

 When sending events to the bus, the event publisher has to include some data in json for the put event.

-Even pattern is used to pattern-match for the consumer(s) to receive the event.
+Event pattern is used to pattern-match for the consumer(s) to receive the event.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/u21u089y70ghywhyptc6.png)